-Student Accommodations/Disability Access Services (DAS)
+Student Accommodations/Disability Access Services (DAS):

-Northeastern University and Disability Access Services (DAS) are committed to providing disability services that enable students who qualify under Section 504 of the REHABILITATION ACT and THE AMERICANS WITH DISABILITIES ACT AMENDMENTS ACT (ADAAA) to participate fully in the activities of the university.
-To receive accommodations through DAS, students must provide documentation of a disability that demonstrates a current substantial limitation.
-Accommodations are approved based on a review of the information that is submitted and reviews are done on a case-by-case basis.
+Northeastern University and the Disability Access Services (DAS) are committed to providing disability services that enable students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act (ADAAA) to participate fully in the activities of the university.
+To receive accommodations, students must provide appropriate documentation as provided by the DAS office.